ShareXin/ShareXin/README.md

 > Hopefully in the future, **[Flameshot](https://github.com/lupoDharkael/flameshot)** will be prefered
 > for screenshots over *gnome-screenshot* or *Spectacle*.
 > It provides Wayland screenshotting with great features and looks nice
-> Once this [issue](https://github.com/lupoDharkael/flameshot/issues/302) has been resolved, it will be added to *image.rs*.
+> Once this [issue](https://github.com/lupoDharkael/flameshot/issues/302) has been resolved, it will be added to [screenshot-rs](https://github.com/ShareXin/screenshot-rs).

 ## Features
 * Takes screenshots